fivetran/dbt_salesforce_source/README.md

   opportunity_pass_through_columns: ['formula_field_1','formula_field_2']
 ```

-## Step 5: Finish Setup
-Your dbt project is now setup to successfully run the dbt package models!
-You can now execute `dbt run` and `dbt test` to have the models materialize in your warehouse and execute the data integrity tests applied within the package.

-# (Optional) Step 6: Orchestrate your models with Fivetran Transformations for dbt Core™
+# (Optional) Step 5: Orchestrate your models with Fivetran Transformations for dbt Core™
 Fivetran offers the ability for you to orchestrate your dbt project through the [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt) product.
 Refer to the linked docs for more information on how to setup your project for orchestration through Fivetran.
 # 🔍 Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
 For more information on the below packages, refer to the [dbt hub](https://hub.getdbt.com/) site.